 What is the best place to stay in Bozeman, Montana, for winter sports?

-The Country Inn & Suites by Radisson is one of the most convenient places to stay for hitting the slopes at the Bridger Bowl Ski Area, as it provides easy access to Interstate 90.
+The Country Inn & Suites by Radisson is one of the most convenient places to stay to hit the slopes at the Bridger Bowl Ski Area, as it provides easy access to Interstate 90.

 Where is the best place to camp near Bozeman, Montana?

 The Bozeman Campground at the hot springs is one of the best campgrounds in the area.
-It has amazing facilities, lots of activities, and is the perfect location to enjoy all of the hot springs attractions.
+It has fantastic facilities and many activities and is the perfect location to enjoy all the hot springs attractions.